neinkeinkaffee/rpi-reverse-proxy/tinc/nginx-proxy/letsencrypt/README.md

 ```

 Note that port 80 must be open to the world for the challenge to complete succesfully (because Let's Encrypt doesn't have fixed IPs that we could whitelist).

+If LE_EMAIL is set in a file called .env, letsencrypt-manager will not ask for it interactively when requesting a certificate.